Parameterized Complexity of Locally Minimal Defensive Alliances: Locally Minimal Defensive Alliance in planar graphs is NP-complete

 \proof Clearly, the decision version of the problem belongs to NP.
-In order to obtain the NP-hardness result for the locally minimal defensive alliance problem, we obtain a polynomial reduction from the {\sc Minimum Maximal Matching} problem on cubic planar graphs proved NP-hard in \cite{MMMHorton}.
-Given an instance $I=(G,k)$ of the {\sc Minimum Maximal Matching} problem where $G$ is a cubic planar graph, we construct an instance $I'=(G',k')$ of the {\sc Locally Minimal Defensive Alliance} problem where $G'$ is planar.
-An example is given in Figure \ref{NP-complete}.
+In order to obtain the NP-hardness result for {\sc Locally Minimal Defensive Alliance}, we obtain a polynomial reduction from {\sc Minimum Maximal Matching} on cubic planar graphs proved NP-hard in \cite{MMMHorton}.
+Given an instance $I=(G,k)$ of {\sc Minimum Maximal Matching} where $G$ is a cubic planar graph, we construct an instance $I'=(G',k')$ of {\sc Locally Minimal Defensive Alliance} where $G'$ is planar.
+See Figure \ref{NP-complete}, which provides an illustration of the construction.